jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 When this section applies
 (1) This section applies to instalments of provisional tax payable in a transitional year under section MB 20 by a provisional taxpayer using the estimation method to calculate their provisional tax liability.
 Instalment other than final instalment
-(2) The amount payable on an instalment date other than the final instalment date is calculated using the formula— tax estimate instalments due transitional months tax previously due
+(2) The amount payable on an instalment date other than the final instalment date is calculated using the formula—tax estimate instalments due transitional months tax previously due
 Definition of items in formula in subsection (2)
 (3) In the formula,
   (a) tax estimate is the provisional tax liability last estimated by the taxpayer under section MB 4(5):